ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

    - ACID compliant
    - Delta tables and the underlying parquet file format is open source, this opens up options for query engines, reduces vendor lock in

-6. Query engine TBD
+6. Use Athena for ad hoc queries
-   - duckdb could be used locally on team member's laptops.
-Free and simple to set up but poses a security risk, removing PII in the ingestion process mitigates this.
+   - duckdb could have been used locally on team member's laptops.
+Free and simple to set up but poses a security risk, and requires lots of data transfer to/from S3
-   - AWS Athena could be used as a cloud based alternative where data doesn't leave the AWS account.
+   - With AWS Athena, data doesn't leave the AWS account.
 Charged per GB scanned.
+The POC will help us understand the cost, and whether Athena would be inappropriate for production use cases

 ## Consequences